emmajanedrews/base-template/_posts/2017-09-06-why-right-pricing-is-essential.md

 A lot of people ask me, “What’s the best pricing strategy?
 Should I just price the home a little high so we can leave room to negotiate?”
 That strategy may work in certain markets, but not in this one.

-**The most important thing when selling your home in this market is setting the right price.&nbsp;**To do this, we take a look at other properties that have recently sold and are similar to yours.
+**The most important thing when selling your home in this market is setting the right price.**To do this, we take a look at other properties that have recently sold and are similar to yours.
 We compare things like the square footage and home additions/improvements to get the right price.

 {% include pullquote.html %}